Running Zeko's DA Node

 A critical component of any rollup system is the data availability layer.
 This layer is responsible for storing all the transaction data that occurs on the rollup.

-In this guide we will create a da-layer that will receive transaction data from L2 Zeko rollup.
-Additionally we will add zeko-archive stack to be able to query it.
+In this guide we will create a da-layer node that receives transaction data from the Zeko L2 rollup.

 Not covered in this guide: